vanyle/ASG/docs/usage.md

 Layouts cannot be used twice in the layout chain to avoid infinite loops.
 You cannot set multiple layouts for one page.

+The rendering algorithm for a page looks like this:
+1. Take the content of the current page, execute its lua code and render its markdown to get a string.
+2. If the layout variable was set:
+   1. set the current page to the layout variable
+   2. set the body variable to the result of the render
+   3. go to step 1 (All the variables set by the page are preserved.)
+3. If the layout variable was not set, write the result of the render to the output directory.

-Usually, to use a given template, you set a few variables that the template uses and you cann setvar.
+In practice, this means that to use a given template, you set a few variables that the template uses with setvar.
 For example, let's say that you want to use a template for the home page of your blog, then you might write something like: